HyperTag/documentation/src/content/enterprise-destinations/google-analytics.md

 | `<type><ProductIndex>qty` | `quantity`                                  | product quantity |
 | `<type><ProductIndex>cc`  | `coupon`                                    | product coupon   |

-Where `<type>` is either `"pr"` - for simple products, or `il1pi` - "il" prefix stands for `Impression List`.
+Where `<type>` is either `"pr"` - for simple products, or `il1pi` - "il" prefix stands for "Impression List".

 **Note:** `<ProductIndex>` stands for a product index number.
 It's an integer from 1 to 200 (limited to 200) and is not an array index. `il1pi1id`, `il1pi2id`, `il1pi3id`...`il1pi200id` are separate parameters that are sent individually.

-**Note 2:** besides the hard limit of 200 products do not forget about the 8kb/request hard limit that the GA collect API has.
+In addition to the hard limit of 200 products do not forget about the 8kb/request hard limit that the GA collect API has.

 ## Complete GA configurations